-Learn how to make Cambodian lort cha (stir-fried short rice noodles) with delicious stir-fry techniques and simple steps you need to know.
+Learn how to make Cambodian lort cha (stir-fried rice pin noodles) with delicious stir-fry techniques and simple steps you need to know.
 Step-by-step photos and a recipe video are included.

 There are several different writings that I saw for lort cha.
 The restaurant we went to call it lot cha.
 Some wrote it as lod cha and loht chha.
 They are the same things.
 I suspect the “cha” or “chha” may mean “stir fry”.
 Just my guess because that’s what it means in the Hokkien dialect “char” 🙂